dmauser/PrivateLink/PLS-for-Onprem-workloads/README.md

 It is important to keep in mind that there are several reasons customers may not be able to move their resources to Azure, to enumerate a few of them listed here but not limited to:

-1. Regulatory constraints that dictate that data must be present On-premises.
+1. Regulatory constraints that dictate that data must be stored On-premises.
 2. Application design requirements like legacy applications that are not ready to be modernized or moved to the Cloud.
 3. Infrastructure constraints where data has better performance being accessed from On-premises.
 4. Costs to bring data from Cloud to On-premises like a database replication may incur egress costs.